understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 #### 2) Using an explanation function

 If you don't have a pre-computed set of explanations but rather want to pass an explanation function that you wish to evaluate with Quantus, this option exists.

 For this, you can rely on the built-in `quantus.explain` function, which includes some popular explanation methods (please run `quantus.available_methods()` to see which ones).
 Note however, that the set of explanation methods offered in `quantus.explain` are limited --- `quantus.explain` is a wrapper around  [Captum](https://captum.ai/), [Zennit](https://github.com/chr5tphr/zennit), and [tf.explain](https://github.com/sicara/tf-explain) but does not support every explanation method offered in the respective libraries.

-If you want to use Quantus to evaluate any other explanation method (e.g., your newly built explanation function) you can simply provide your own function (`callable`).
+If you want to use Quantus to evaluate any other explanation method (e.g., your newly built explanation function), you can simply provide your own function (`callable`, see also {ref}`extending quantus <extend>`).
 Examples of how to use `quantus.explain` or your own customised explanation function are included in the next section.
 ![drawing](../assets/mnist_example.png)

 As seen in the above image, the qualitative aspects of explanations